lebsockdeborah/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clear, maintainable code first.
 Optimize only when necessary and after profiling.
 Remember that code readability and simplicity often contribute more to efficiency in the long run than micro-optimizations."

 In essence, this quote emphasizes the importance of not over-engineering or prematurely optimizing your code before it's proven to be a bottleneck.
 Write clean, understandable code initially, as clarity enhances maintainability and reduces bugs, which can be far more detrimental to performance than minor inefficiencies.

+# 2024-02-12
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, maintainable code first; optimize only when necessary and after profiling.
+Remember that clarity and simplicity often lead to better performance in the long run."

+In more detail, this quote by computer scientist Donald Knuth emphasizes that striving to optimize code before it's needed can result in complex, hard-to-maintain systems.
+It's wiser to ensure your code is correct, clear, and structured well initially.
+Later, if performance bottlenecks arise, you can use profiling tools to identify where optimizations will have the most significant impact, thereby avoiding unnecessary work and potential bugs introduced by hasty optimizations.